-Aerators maintain your water pressure while reducing the amount of water that comes out of the faucet.
-Installing water-efficient devices on all your faucets and showerheads is a pretty quick and inexpensive way to conserve water and save money in the long-term.
+Aerators maintain your water pressure while reducing the amount of water coming out of the faucet.
+Installing water-efficient devices on all your faucets and showerheads is a pretty quick and inexpensive way to conserve water and save money in the long term.

-By installing aerators in all your household faucets, you can save three-quarter of a gallon per minute.
-One of our technicians could easily install aerators for you, but I’m almost certain this is one DIY project you can handle on your own.
+By installing aerators in all your household faucets, you can save three-quarters of a gallon per minute.
+One of our technicians can easily install aerators for you, but I’m almost certain this is one DIY project you can handle on your own.

-Most of the time, we are all looking for ways to stay OUT of hot water with our spouse, our boss, our coworkers, or even our dog.
+Most of the time, we’re looking for ways to stay out of hot water with our spouse, our boss, or our coworkers.

-But when it comes to literal hot water, the sooner it starts flowing from your faucet the better.
-A hot water recirculating system can make this dream a reality for you.
+But when it comes to hot water from your faucet, the sooner it starts flowing, the better.
+A hot water recirculating system can ensure you have immediate hot water from all of your faucets.

-Barnett can install a recirculating water pump in your home today, and you can have immediate hot water at all of your faucets tonight!
-Yes, even the water coming from the sink or tub that’s the furthest from your hot water heater will be hot almost instantly!
+Barnett can install a recirculating water pump in your home today, and you can enjoy hot water from all across your home tonight!
+Even water coming from the sink or tub that’s the furthest from your water heater will be hot almost instantly.
 You’ll save money on water usage and heating costs.

-Flushing water down the toilet can seem like a waste (Ha!), and to some degree it is.
-Replacing your old toilet with a high-efficiency model can save between 6 and 35 gallons of water every day.
+Did you know that replacing your old toilet with a high-efficiency model can save between 6 and 35 gallons of water every day?

 If you are interested in upgrading one or more of your toilets, one of our skilled technicians can install them for you.
-You can either pre-purchase toilets at your favorite home improvement store or we will bring the toilets to you.
+You can either pre-purchase toilets at your favorite home improvement store, or we can bring the toilets to you.

 Clothes and dishes

-It’s true: Running the dishwasher uses less water than hand washing, but only when you wash full loads.
-The same holds true for washing a full load of laundry (although I doubt anyone is attempting to hand wash entire loads of laundry).
+It’s true: running the dishwasher uses less water than hand washing, but only when you wash full loads.
+The same holds true for washing a full load of laundry.

 Save Our Water says washing a full load of dishes can save between 5 and 15 gallons of water per cycle.
-And washing a full load of clothes saves between 15 and 45 gallons per load.
+Washing a full load of clothes saves between 15 and 45 gallons per load.